 To keep technology ownership costs manageable and make the most of their technology investments, firms should examine their core competencies as well as their non-core competencies and divide and conquer accordingly.
 For instance, most financial firms have a robust staff of advisors who are excellent relationship-builders.
 Leveraging the technology in ways that keep them on task, in front of investors, and engaged in building and maintaining relationships nurtures firms’ bottom lines.

-Firms should maximize the skillsets of their advisors and other operations professionals while leaving technology implementation and integration, inspections and auditing, training, and data security and risk mitigation to experts outside the firm.
-Partnering with a technology advanced solution that understands the complexities of the industry is an excellent way for firms to save some of their in-house technology resources.
+Firms should maximize the skill sets of their advisors and other operations professionals while leaving technology implementation and integration, inspections and auditing, training, and data security and risk mitigation to experts outside the firm.
+Partnering with a technologically advanced solution that understands the complexities of the industry is an excellent way for firms to save some of their in-house technology resources.

 A Powerful Technology and Service Solution